How can I become a volunteer?

 To be eligible for volunteering, you must be at least 18 years old (at least 21 years old for drivers) and a Brisbane resident.
 For more detailed information about what it means to be a Brisbane Village Helping Hands Volunteer, please click on and read BVHH-Information-for-Volunteers.

 To submit your application to become a Volunteer, please click on and read the BVHH-Volunteer-Introduction-Letter.
-Then click on, read and complete the following three forms and return all three forms to us either by email at firstname.lastname@example.org or U.S. mail at P.O.
+Then click on, read and complete the following four forms and return the four forms, along with proof of complete COVID-19 vaccination and booster to us, either by email at [email protected] or U.S. mail at P.O.
 Box 734, Brisbane, CA 94005:

 Please note that all volunteers must undergo a background check.
 To keep within our limited budget, we are requesting that prospective volunteers cover the one-time tax-deductible expense of the cost of his or her background check.
 (We anticipate that the cost will be under $45 for both criminal and DMV background checks and under $40 for criminal background checks only.)
-However, in cases of hardship the prospective Volunteer may request reimbursement for that cost from Brisbane Village Helping Hands.
+However, in cases of hardship, the prospective Volunteer may request reimbursement for the cost from Brisbane Village Helping Hands.
+Although the cost of vetting is one-time for volunteers, we may need to update background checks from time to time to stay current and will notify volunteers if this is necessary.
+Due to the pandemic, BVHH will cover the cost of background checks for new volunteers through the end of 2021.

 What are the benefits of volunteering?